Inside Our Earth

 These rocks get their name from the Latin word sedimentum which means settle down.
 These rocks are formed by the settling down of sediments.
-Sediments are the smaller particles / fragments that are formed by the breaking down of rocks when they roll down, crack and hit each other.
-These sediments are transported by wind, water etc. These sediments; when compressed and hardened; form sedimentary rocks.
+Sediments are the smaller particles/fragments that are formed by breaking down of rocks when they roll down, crack and hit each other.
+These sediments are transported by wind, water, etc. These sediments (when compressed and hardened) form sedimentary rocks.

 Sandstone is an example of sedimentary rock.
 It is made up of grains of sand.
-The sedimentary rocks may also contain fossils of plants, animals and other micro – organisms that once lived on them.
+Sedimentary rocks may also contain fossils of plants, animals and other micro–organisms that once lived on them.

-The Greek word ‘metamorphose’ which means change of form, is the root of the word metamorphic.
-In other words, these are the rocks that are formed when the igneous and sedimentary rocks change their form under the following two circumstances:
+The Greek word metamorphose which means change of form, is the root of the word metamorphic.
+In other words, these are the rocks that are formed when igneous and sedimentary rocks change their form under following two circumstances:

 The following are the examples of metamorphic rocks:

 A cyclic manner is followed in transformation of one type of rock to another type under certain conditions.
-This process of transformation of the rock from one to another is called the rock cycle.
+This process of transformation of rock from one to another is called rock cycle.